 Commemoration Fever: Contemporary Ireland

-[Date and topic forthcoming.]
+[title and abstract forthcoming.]

 Follow the link below to read about each of the more than thirty Burns Visiting Scholars whom we have welcomed to campus since the program began in 1991.
 For several of our more recent scholars, you will find links to streaming recordings of their public lectures.